-Running became a regular element of my lifestyle more than 20 years ago (more later).
+Running became a common element of my lifestyle more than 20 years ago (more later).
 I wish I had embraced running earlier in my life, but still no time machine to fix this.
 It’s something I do for my personal gratification and fun, a very intimate moment I deeply cherish.
 A private moment in my day, the ideal start of the day for an introvert: I’m sure many runners share these feelings.
 Let me share what running means to me.
-So, while I covered more than 50,000 kilometers based on my Nike tracking solutions (initially Nike+ in 2006, then more recently the Nike Run Club app on my Apple Watch), I don’t consider myself a pro, but simply a passionate, daily addict.
+So, while I covered more than 50,000 kilometers based on my Nike tracking solutions (initially Nike+ in 2006, then more recently the Nike Run Club app on my Apple Watch), I don’t consider myself a pro, but merely a passionate, daily addict.

 Techno Geek.
 Book author.
 Lover of running, tennis and digital photography.
 Vice President EMEA in GoDaddy in the United Kingdom.